On Social Competitiveness and Human Nature

 - Equality of opportunity: Here while we allow healthy but peaceful competition in social interactions and in the labour market, the state intervenes mainly to ensure a level playing field for all children by funding universal education and a social safety net.
 This principle lets everyone compete on a level playing field, but cannot guarantee equal success, which may depend on inherent aptitudes and biological differences, e.g. success in the Olympic 100m sprint may depend on training and diet, but also genetically determined physique.

 In truth neither approach has worked.
 As long as we have vast differences in wealth and culture, it will remain practically impossible to ensure a level playing field.
-The rich can always buy homes in the most exclusive neighbours, shield their offspring from the worst aspects of today’s anti-intellectual hedonism and hire childminders and private tutors.
+The rich can always buy homes in the most exclusive neighbourhoods, shield their offspring from the worst aspects of today’s anti-intellectual hedonism and hire childminders and private tutors.
 On the other hand the last 50 years of social engineering and positive discrimination in Western Europe, especially in Scandinavia, have failed to yield the results many envisaged in the 1960s.
-Men and women are not the same.
-Women continue to prefer people-oriented and caring professions rather than more technical or object-oriented professions.
+Men and women are not the same, at least according to most recent neurobiological research.
+Women continue to prefer people-oriented and caring professions rather than more technical or object-oriented professions, as revealed in one of the world's most gender-egalitarian countries, Norway.
 Likewise not everyone is academically gifted.
 Many of us are much more hands-on and prefer learning through a mix of practical experience and social osmosis.
 We can’t all swat away for hours on end to pursue a career in engineering or scientific research, because the acquired knowledge would remain too abstract for many.
 Indeed that’s problem with much of academia.
 They can develop mathematically correct theories and extrapolate internally logical conclusions based on selective facts or epidemiological data.
 The theoretical approach that drives so much of modern corporate and government policy making has one major flaw.
 It fails to take into account all factors that are either unknown or considered irrelevant.
 Back on planet earth simple practical people take such unknown and unforeseen factors for granted.
 Our daily experiences often defy academic theories, but are still dismissed as mere anecdotal evidence until they appear in an official report.
 So who’s right?
 Theoreticians or practical laypersons?
 The answer is both in different ways.
 An academic may envisage a nanochip with a processing capacity greater than a human brain.
 A layperson may suggest that analogue human brains do not work in the same way as digital computers and they’d be right, but of our knowledge is fuzzy, i.e. based on a collection of associated concepts.
 However, cybernetic luddites have repeatedly been proven wrong.
 Advanced speech recognition, natural language processing, satellite navigation and even self-driving cars have long passed the proof-of-concept stage and promise to transform our lives.
 Cumbersome desktop computers gave way to more compact laptops, soon superseded by forever more sophisticated and versatile mobile devices in the form of smartphones, tablets, e-readers and watches.
 Academics may better understand the potential of cybernetic technology, but they fail to get to grips with the disruptive technology’s impact on the lives of millions of ordinary people, who may soon be rendered either redundant or completely subservient to corporate control.

 Few aspects of human nature are as socially competitive as our mating or sexual bonding strategies.
 Sex is both a social taboo and something we all intimately crave, when we’re in the mood and with the right partner.
 Recreational eroticism has deep biological roots that ultimately seek to maximise our chances of passing on our genes and thus our cultural influence onto the next generation.
 We can transfer our cultural influence through adoption or through our life’s endeavours, but until recently the biological family remained the primary means of preserving one’s legacy for posterity.
 Naturally sexual desire is psychologically complex.
 Our erotic urges are much more powerful than our need to conceive more offspring than we can reasonably bring up.
 Such urges, especially among young men, merely satisfy hormonal impulses and boost our sense of self-esteem.

 We thus have both sexual selection, a process that affects all sexually reproducing species, and erotic selection, in which we choose to win the affection and favours of the most affable mates to enhance our status or our gratification.
 Players in this game may vaunt their physical desirability or their socio-economic status.
 A young woman may delude herself that she has just fallen in love with her affluent married boss, with whom she first slept while attending a business conference together.
 A sociologist would ask why some women fall for guys 20 or 30 years their senior, who are way beyond their physical prime and have other family commitments, rather than men in their age group.
 Numerous studies have shown that women actively pursue the most successful men, who are inevitably both a small subset of all adult males and are likely to be older than most attractive women, typically aged between 18 and 30.
-Believe it or not there is no shortage of heterosexually inclined young men who would like to mate with attractive females in their age group, but not enough females who aspire to mate with low grade males who have yet to prove their worth.
+Believe it or not there is no shortage of heterosexually inclined young men who would like to mate with attractive females in their age group, but not enough females who aspire to mate with low-grade males who have yet to prove their worth.
 This explains two key differences between male and female mating strategies even in cultures where both promiscuity and contraceptives are socially acceptable.
 A young man can boost his self-esteem and thus gain a higher status merely by virtue of scoring with a physically attractive female.
 By contrast young women target high status males, or at least those perceived to have a high status.
 In other words young men would be happy to score with most younger women, provided they are not grotesquely overweight or suffer from some other hideous bodily imperfection.
 Indeed some low-status young males are so desperate for sexual encounters they can easily reassess their physical desirability criteria and make do with almost any potential partner available.
 Young women tend to be much pickier and effectively disregard most men in their age group.
 As a result a minority of alpha-like males get a disproportionate amount of female attention.
 Luckily nature does provide some checks and balances.
 Not all women pursue the high risk strategy of targeting alpha males.
 If a woman seeks commitment, affection and economic security from a relationship, a mildly successful beta male is more likely to reciprocate, and more important, stay loyal.
-However, given women and men differing erotic needs, an open sexual market tends to empower women more than men.
+However, given women and men differing erotic needs, an open sexual market tends to empower females more than males.
 Men create most of the impulsive demand, while women control the supply.
 To make matters worse a strong cultural preference for males in much of the Middle East, India and China has led to a growing imbalance of males and females at birth.
 Worldwide we have 1.06 males under 15 per female of the same age group.
 In China that ratio rises to 1.2.
 Indeed male homosexuality may be a reaction to both biological and economic imbalances.
 Sex may well be more fun when both partners understand each other’s erotic needs, do not seek to gain other favours in exchange and need not worry about unwanted pregnancies or potential parental responsibilities.

 Attractive women can thus play two games: reproductive selectivity and erotic selectivity.
 The former is fairly easily to understand in purely sociobiological terms.
 More successful men are not only better able to provide for their offspring’s economic needs, they are also more likely to pass on better genes.
 By contrast erotic selectivity rewards men who best meet women’s other emotional and economic desires.
 Put another way, we could describe wealth and power as the ultimate aphrodisiacs.